top of page

 by intuition, we know that there must be other frequencies in between f and fΩ

-assume that we need to multiply a number "p" with f by some amount "E", such that you'll end up with fΩ
+assume that we need to multiply a number "p" with f by some integer amount "E", such that you'll end up with fΩ

 in other words